-We are a church plant of CANA East which is one of four missionary dioceses in the Convocation of Anglicans in North America.
-CANA offers an authentic connection to the Anglican Communion through the Church of Nigeria and full membership in the Anglican Church in North America (ACNA).
+We are a church plant of the Anglican Diocese of the Living Word (ADLW) which is one of the dioceses of the Anglican Church in North America (ACNA).
 Our Diocese stretches from Maine to Miami and from Tulsa to The Bronx.
-Headquartered in McLean, Virginia just outside Washington, DC we are home to more than 31 congregations and more than 65 parochial and non-parochial clergy.
+Headquartered in Manassas, Virginia just outside Washington, DC and we are home to more than 35 congregations and more than 95 parochial and non-parochial clergy (2019).

 The theological training seminary of the Diocese of Sydney in the Anglican Church of Australia.
 The college has a strong tradition of conservative Calvinist and evangelical Anglican theology.
 The college is one of the largest Anglican seminaries in the world, with full-time enrollments numbering in the hundreds.
 Well known Moore College theologians and writers have included David Broughton Knox, Donald Robinson, Paul Barnett, Peter Jensen, Graeme Goldsworthy, Peter O’Brien, David Peterson, Barry Webb, Peter Bolt and Mark D. Thompson.
 Through the influence of Moore College, Sydney Anglicanism has maintained its distinctive Evangelical perspective within worldwide Anglicanism.

 One of the largest Church of England seminaries in the UK, It has been associated with conservative evangelical theology since its foundation in 1932 and continues to have a strong emphasis on Bible teaching as the core aspect of church leadership.